Need to talk? Call 1800 882 436.

 Am I more likely to experience haemorrhoids if I had them before pregnancy?

-How are haemorrhoids treated during pregnancy?
+How can I manage haemorrhoids during pregnancy?

 Treatment options include the following:

-• Lifestyle changes — having a diet high in fibre and drinking lots of water will help ensure you don’t need to strain on the toilet.
+• Lifestyle changes — a diet high in fibre and drinking lots of water will help ensure you don’t need to strain on the toilet.
 External haemorrhoids can be treated by placing an icepack on the affected area to reduce swelling.
 Taking a warm bath may also help to reduce the pain.

 Could haemorrhoids be a sign of something more serious?